Eric Cartman: Role in South Park

 His rivalry with the other characters stems from opposition with their personalities.
 Where Kyle is restrained by firm morals, Cartman indulges in sadistic hedonism.
-He revealed that he hated Kenny the most in the episode "Jakovasaurs".
-He has on numerous occasions made fun of Kenny for being poor.
+He revealed that he hated Kenny the most in the episode "Jakovasaurs" and has, on numerous occasions, made fun of him for being poor.
 In "Kenny Dies", Cartman takes advantage of his declining health to get a ban on stem cell research lifted in order to construct his own Shakey's Pizza restaurant out of fetus stem cells.
 However, Cartman also implies that Kenny is his best friend, making their relationship unclear.

 Kyle is sometimes an enthusiastic participant in Cartman's schemes and he is sometimes seen treating Kyle well, although this is generally to put aside their hatred momentarily for a common goal or for manipulation.
 Parker and Stone have compared the relationship to that between Archie Bunker and Michael Stivic on All in the Family.
 Kyle has a tendency to make what he thinks are safe bets with Cartman, often losing these bets when the improbable actions promised by Cartman are accomplished.
 Cartman's motivation in this regard is not only monetary gain, but an obsession with beating Kyle, a fixation that ultimately plays a major part in a subplot to the three-part "Imaginationland".
 This obsession has been shown to overshadow other goals Cartman wishes to achieve.
 Cartman has a high sadistic streak towards Kyle, and has repeatedly expressed desire in seeing him suffer, often to extremes.

 In "You're Getting Old", it is suggested that Kyle and Cartman may be developing a genuine friendship, possibly due to the void left by Stan's apparent departure.
 This relationship ends in "Ass Burgers", however, due to Kyle finding out how Cartman was producing his hamburgers.
 Cartman's resentment of Stan is at times reserved for when Cartman actively proclaims his hatred for both Stan and Kyle as a duo, and his contempt for Stan as an individual is usually due to his annoyance with Stan's sensitivity, affection for animals, and relationship with Wendy Testaburger.